hilltracer/pgbackrest/README_GPDB_en.md

 - Create a configuration file

 In the following command examples, it is assumed that the configuration file has a standard name - `/etc/pgbackrest.conf`.
 If you need to use another file, its name can be passed through the `--config` parameter.
-For **standard demo cluster** created with `DATADIRS=/tmp/gpdb` the command to create a configuration file will require superuser rights and will look like this:
+For **standard demo cluster** created with `DATADIRS=/tmp/gpdb` the command for Greenplum 6 to create a configuration file will require superuser rights and will look like this:
 ```
-cat <<EOF > /etc/pgbackrest.conf
+sudo tee /etc/pgbackrest.conf <<EOF
 [seg-1]
 pg1-path=/tmp/gpdb/qddir/demoDataDir-1
 pg1-port=6000